-This is a fun tip on our list of how to combat the post vacation slump.
+This is a fun tip on our list of how to combat the post trip slump.
 Sometimes on a vacation, there is a meal that truly stands out to your taste buds.
 Why not try to replicate it?!

 This can be a fun activity for you and your partner or family, as a way to reminisce about your vacation.
 We did this once with a meal we ate in Rome.
 Be warned- the meal doesn’t usually taste as you wanted it to, but its fun trying!

 Taking a part of your vacation and bringing it into the home is a fun way to keep your memories alive!

 Print Photos & Reminisce!

 It can be fun to hear others perspectives on the same vacation!
 Look through photos and smile knowing you had a great time.
 Maybe even make a scrapbook, or print some new pictures for your walls.

 If you took any videos, that’s a plus!
 It can be fun to watch these videos and pretend you are there all over again!

 Here are some tips for how to take the best pictures on vacation.

 Implement what you Learned

-The last tips we have for how to combat the post vacation slump is to implement what you learned during your trip.
+The last tips we have for how to combat the post trip slump is to implement what you learned during your trip.

 I always come home from a vacation feeling like a new version of myself- almost like I left a piece of myself there, and brought back a new and improved piece.
 It can be easy to let these feelings go when you are slammed in the face with reality, but try to hold these feelings as much as possible!

 Maybe you have a new appreciation for your culture, or you want to add something to your current routines.
 You might feel more grateful than usual, or feel like you have a gained a new perspective.